Introduction to QML

 Components are typically added to a root Window which acts as the top-level interface for user.
 But as we saw in the previous chapter, there also exists an extended ApplicationWindow which contains convenient methods to add frequently used UI items to the window.
 It also provides an interface to control the the window's properties, appearance and layout from within QML.

-As previously discussed with making generic Components, it is not preferable to reference the id of the application root item as this creates dependencies to other items.
-ApplicationWindow provides these generic properties to create an interface to itself without creating a dependency to a certain window id.
+s, it is not preferable to reference the id of the application root item as this creates dependencies to other items.
+ApplicationWindow

-You'll be editing CustomCheckbox.qml.
+You'll be editing CustomCheckbox.qml

 Your task is to implement a simple checkbox component with a couple of signals and some logic.
 The type you will be working with is in CustomCheckbox.qml